Using the SBA 7(a) Loan for Working Capital

 These requirements ensure that the loan is eligible for SBA backing.
 If the loan is ineligible, you’ll need to seek other forms of small business financing.

-Who Guarantees the Working Capital Loan?
+Who Guarantees an SBA 7(a) Working Capital Loan?

-All owners of your business who have at least 20% equity in the company will be required to guarantee the loan, and you’ll need to include the names and information for each of these owners in your application paperwork.
 In addition, if your spouse has at least 5% equity in the company and you and your spouse’s equity totals at least 20% (for example, if you have 15% equity and your spouse has 5% equity), your spouse will have to guarantee the loan, too.

 One distinction: if you are a sole proprietor, you will not need to provide a separate personal guarantee for your SBA loan because you execute the note yourself as a borrower (instead of as a business).